simon387/notes/java/liferay.md

 ### Liferay Ide cannot set SDK ?

-Maybe it's too new, download an older version (6.x ones)
+Maybe the ide is too new, download an older version (6.x ones)

 ---